- Can students from outside the U.S. apply?

-The application is non-binding so you should feel free to apply even if you aren't 100% certain you will do Global Citizen Year Academy.
+The application is non-binding so you should feel free to apply even if you aren’t 100% certain you will join Global Citizen Year Academy.
 If you are accepted, you will have time to decide whether the program is right for you.
 There will be many opportunities to connect with us and ask questions along the way.

 Our admissions process is designed to identify curious and courageous students who are committed to solving our shared global challenges.
 We are looking to build a well-rounded global cohort that brings a diversity of experiences and perspectives.
 Strong candidates will demonstrate a commitment to self-reflection, learning, and collaboration.

 This is the fun part!
 Our number one tip: don’t overthink it.
 We want to get to know you, learn about your passions, and better understand your motivations for joining in the Academy.
 The most important thing is that you answer the questions posed in the prompt, and that your motives for participating in this leadership experience are clear.